Brappp/paissadb_parser/README.md

 This script provides a GUI tool to query paissadb housing data.
 Key features include:

 1. **Download Latest CSV:**
-   - Downloads the latest housing data CSV from a specified URL.
+   - Downloads the latest housing data CSV from https://paissadb.zhu.codes/csv/dump
    - Saves the CSV to a local directory.

 2. **Load CSV into Database:**